nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 ## Anatomy of a CICS Application
 A basic [CICS application](https://www.ibm.com/docs/en/cics-ts/5.6?topic=fundamentals-cics-applications) has several parts.
-We will examine the Mortgage Application to understand how to build, configure and run it in under a WaaS Stock image using CICS/DB2.
+We will examine the Mortgage Application to understand how to build, configure and run it.

 **The Code**
-- [cobol/eps**c**mort.cbl](../MortgageApplication/cobol/epscmort.cbl#L152) is the main program.
+- [cobol/eps**c**mort.cbl](../MortgageApplication/cobol/epscmort.cbl#L149-L154) is the main program.
 It uses the "EXEC CICS" Cobol API to display a screen defined in program **bms/epsmort**.
 <br />

 - [bms/epsmort.bms](../MortgageApplication/bms/epsmort.bms) is a 3270 [BMS](https://www.ibm.com/docs/en/cics-ts/5.6?topic=programs-basic-mapping-support) screen definition program written in assembler language.